Abaqus-Python/Lec10_Create-A-Model/README.md

 # Lec10_Create-A-Model

-Create a model to submit a run in Abaqus
+This is the 10th lecture in "Abaqus Python Scripting - Learn with the Concepts" series.
+In this lecture, you will learn how to create a model in Abaqus.